 Dr. Jennifer Watt has a passion for teaching and learning.
 She began her career teaching middle and senior years students English Language Arts both in Canada and England.
 Watt received a 2017 University of Manitoba Distinguished Dissertation Award for her arts-based, autoethnographic work Practising Life Writing: Teaching Through Vulnerability, Discomfort, Mindfulness, and Compassion.
 She is currently an assistant professor of language and literacy, with particular interests in how multiple literacies contribute to and create well-being and well-becoming in schools and beyond.
 Watt recently created the Schools of Well-Being podcast which explores the ways schools are living out well-being and well-becoming through conversations with researchers and K-12 educators.Watt also serves as a co-director of the Manitoba Writing Project.
 Visit her website to learn more about her teaching, research, and outreach.

-Dr. Ee-Seul Yoon is assistant professor in the Department of Educational Administration, Foundations, and Psychology (EAF&P).
+Dr. Ee-Seul Yoon is an associate professor in the Department of Educational Administration, Foundations, and Psychology (EAF&P).
 Her research focuses on school choice and education marketization and how they impact educational inequality & inequity more generally.